shameer2762/Grand_Hotel/README.md

 ## Getting Started
 To view the website, simply open the index.html file in your web browser.

+(or)

+Just click on this URL : https://2762.000webhostapp.com/Grand_Hotel/index.html

 ## Acknowledgments
 This project was created as a part of a coding challenge.
 Special thanks to the challenge creators for providing the inspiration for this project.